Mechanic Shop Femme may earn a small commission on purchases made through this post.

 Here’s an example for a tattoo artist.
 How about starting the caption for the above photo with, “What style of tattooing do you love that originally surprised you?”
 Or, “What is the most unique tattoo you’ve seen in the last month?”

 Small business and creatives tend to sell their product first and avoid getting person.
 Sharing yourself with your followers is essential for small businesses.
 There is so much you can share.
 Not every post has to be about you but every once in a while, show would you really are and how what you do is part of who you are.
 Maybe talk about the creative process of starting your business?
 Share how the business integrates with your family life.
 So many options.
 Show your followers that you are real and someone they want to buy from (invest in your brand.)

-Plan your captions in advance: It’s super hard to stare at your photo and figure out what to write when you are in the moment.
-Think about planning your photos out on Sunday for the whole week.
+Have you ever been ready to post a photo but just couldn’t come up with a caption?
+You stare at your photo and end up posting a one liner or skipping the post all together?
+Planning ahead can help.
+Think about planning your photos out on Sunday (or another day) for the whole week.
 This will give you time to really think about what to write before you actually have to post.

 There are so many writing prompts all over the internet.
 The New York Times has some great personal narrative ones, even Pinterest has many ideas for social media caption prompts.
 You can just scroll through different ones until something jogs your writing.
 I don’t usually use them directly, rather as a way to be inspired.

 Join my Instagram community for my version of a mini blog.
 I discuss cars, queer love and of course plus size fashion.
 Not only do you get insights on topics that will better your life, but I also offer opportunities to jump in and ask questions that will shape my future blog posts.